RedisLabs/redislabs-docs/content/rs/clusters/optimize/turn-off-services.md

 with the name of the service and the operating mode (enabled/disabled) in JSON format.

 For example:
-- To turn off the RS Admin Console, issue this PUT request:
+- To turn off the Redis Enterprise admin console, issue this PUT request:

     ```sh
     curl --request PUT \